folio-org/stripes-react-hotkeys/readme.md

+# stripes-react-hotkeys

+Copyright (C) 2017 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

-# HotKeys
+# Introduction

 Add keyboard shortcuts to FOLIO modules or even sub-sections of modules.

 ## Usage
 <!--#### Method 1: JSX component-->